seulgie/fleet_anomaly_detection/README.md

 - Geofence-based campaign attribution (mobility ad-tech)
 - Insurance telematics (driving behavior scoring)

-I've worked with several of these problem classes in past roles — the substrate is GPS telemetry, the problem is always operational anomaly detection on messy streams.
+The substrate is GPS telemetry, the problem is always operational anomaly detection on messy streams.

 ---